TonyGTony/javascript-prep-0623-code-solutions/prep-html-script-tag/prep-html-script-tag-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What tag is needed to load JavaScript scripts into an HTML document?
+  The < script > tag.

 - How do you use a script tag to write JavaScript directly in the HTML document?
+  Using the attribute src.

 - How do you use a script tag to load an external JavaScript file?
+  Using the src attribute to make a path to your Javascript file.

 ## Notes